The Matrix: Modern reception

 In 2001, The Matrix placed 66th in the American Film Institute's "100 Years...100 Thrills" list.
 In 2007, Entertainment Weekly called The Matrix the best science-fiction piece of media for the past 25 years.
 In 2009, the film was ranked 39th on Empire's reader-, actor- and critic-voted list of "The 500 Greatest Movies of All Time".
 The Matrix was voted as the fourth best science fiction film in the 2011 list Best in Film: The Greatest Movies of Our Time, based on a poll conducted by ABC and People.
 In 2012, the film was selected for preservation in the National Film Registry by the Library of Congress for being "culturally, historically, and aesthetically significant."
-In 2022, The Matrix was determined the most popular tech-themed movie in the United States using search volume data.

-Conspiracy theories and fringe groups
+Red pill and blue pill

+Historians of film note that the trope of a "red pill" as decisive in a return to reality made its first appearance in the 1990 film Total Recall, which has a scene where the hero (played by Arnold Schwarzenegger) is asked to swallow a red pill in order to symbolize his desire to return to reality from a dream-like fantasy.

 The premise of The Matrix has been repurposed for multiple conspiracy theories and alt-right fringe groups.
 For example, some online men's rights groups use the term "redpill" to mean men realizing that they are supposedly being subjugated by feminism.
 The term has been used in discussion forums for right-wing topics such as Gamergate, white supremacy, incel subculture and QAnon.
-As of 2021, the verb "pill" and adjective "pilled" had entered more mainstream use and had come to mean developing a sudden interest in something.
+As of 2021, the verb "pill" and suffix "-pilled" had entered more mainstream use and had come to mean developing a sudden interest in something.